 Types of Financial Aid

-The most important thing you can do to get financial aid is complete the Free Application for Federal Student Aid, also known as the FAFSA.
-There is no fee to complete the FAFSA.
+The most important thing you can do to get financial aid is complete the FAFSA.
+The FAFSA is a free application.

 - To estimate how much federal student aid your family may receive, visit FAFSA4caster.